 Telenor has entered into a partnership with the Red Cross with the aim of enhancing the organisation’s capacity for carrying out humanitarian work.
 The Red Cross is making a comprehensive effort to secure a safe environment for children and young people, and as part of this initiative the Red Cross Telephone for Children and Youth has been introduced.

 The Nobel Peace Center presents all Nobel Peace Prize laureates and arranges exhibitions, with the aim of inspiring reflection and debate on issues relating to war, peace and conflict resolution.
 Telenor has a number of international commitments in troubled regions of the world, and is keen to support this important peace effort.
-Telenor has been an active partner of Nobel Peace Centre since the opening in June 2005.
+Telenor has been an active partner of Nobel Peace Center since the opening in June 2005.

 Telenor Group collaborates with GSM Association (GSMA) on various topics ranging from safe and environmentally friendly use of mobile phones, to improving the energy efficiency of our networks and implementing of renewable energy sources.
+Read more on GSMA`s Green Power for Mobile website.

 GeSI – the Global e-Sustainability Initiative, provides a platform for networking with relevant peers who are driving sustainability forward.
 Through the GeSI membership, Telenor expects to share experiences and gain knowledge on sustainability issues.